-Given the small de-booking "buffer" of \$1.52/bbl at year-end 2015 and the material costs that would have been associated with the application of Exxon's stated GHG proxy costs to the Kearl Operation (as much as \$5.70/bbl, as discussed at ¶360, infra), if Defendants had properly applied a GHG proxy cost to their proved reserve calculations for the Kearl Operation at year-end 2015 - as they were required to do by GAAP and SEC accounting and disclosure rules (see §V.B., infra; Wright Decl., ¶¶73-81) - it is highly likely that the extra costs would have precluded the Kearl Operation's reserves from satisfying the SEC's definition for proved reserves at year-end 2015.
+19 Given the small de-booking "buffer" of \$1.52/bbl at year-end 2015 and the material costs that would have been associated with the application of Exxon's stated GHG proxy costs to the Kearl Operation (as much as \$5.70/bbl,), if Defendants had properly applied a GHG proxy cost to their proved reserve calculations for the Kearl Operation at year-end 2015 - as they were required to do by GAAP and SEC accounting and disclosure rules (see Wright Decl., ¶¶73-81) - it is highly likely that the extra costs would have precluded the Kearl Operation's reserves from satisfying the SEC's definition for proved reserves at year-end 2015.
 See Wright Decl., ¶¶77-81.

-Minimum Average WCS Price Required to Avoid De-Booking

-Month WCS Daily Spot Price in Effect on First Day of Month (USD/bbl) Year-to-Date Average WCS Price (USD/bbl) Minimum Average WCS Price Needed Over Remainder of Year to Avoid De-Booking (USD/bbl)

-January 2016 \$23.79 \$23.59 \$36.68

-February 2016 \$15.87 \$19.83 \$38.77

-March 2016 \$22.00 \$20.55 \$40.63

-April 2016 \$23.54 \$21.30 \$42.77

-May 2016 \$32.57 \$23.55 \$44.22

-June 2016 \$37.16 \$25.82 \$45.40

-July 2016 \$35.19 \$27.16 \$47.44

-August 2016 \$25.31 \$26.93 \$52.97

-September 2016 \$29.11 \$27.17 \$60.93

-October 2016 \$34.24 \$27.88 \$74.27

-November 2016 \$32.27 \$28.28 \$116.27

-December 2016 \$35.56 \$28.88 n/a
+the Kearl Operation would no longer satisfy the SEC's definition for proved reserves at year-end 2016 unless the average WCS spot price for the year was at least \$35.61/bbl.
+Id.

-178. As demonstrated by the above table, by the time Exxon filed its 2015 Form 10-K, the year-to-date average WCS spot price was only \$19.83/bbl, far below the price Defendants knew they needed in order to avoid de-booking Kearl at year-end 2016.
+- 190. As a result, by no later than the beginning of February 2016, it was apparent to Defendants that the Kearl Operation bitumen reserves would no longer satisfy the SEC definition for proved reserves at year-end 2016, even without the inclusion of Exxon's stated GHG proxy costs, absent an extraordinary and, by Exxon's own estimates, unexpected rise in the price of oil.
+Wright Decl., ¶68-69.
+Moreover, this fact would have only become more and more apparent to Defendants as the year progressed. - 191.
+By the time Exxon filed its 2015 Form 10-K, the year-to-date average WCS spot price was only \$19.83/bbl, far below the price Defendants knew they needed in order to avoid de-booking Kearl at year-end 2016.
 Wright Decl., ¶70.
 In order to make up the difference, Exxon needed the WCS average spot price to rise to \$38.77/bbl for the remainder of 2016, a price that was almost twice as high as the year-to-date average at that point.
-See Wright Decl., ¶70.

-179. Defendants also knew that a doubling in the average WCS spot price was highly unlikely.
-In fact, a year-end 2015 reserve report filed by Imperial with the Canadian Securities Administrators on February 24, 2016 forecasted the average annual WCS benchmark price for 2016 of only \$33.91/bbl - far more optimistic than the average year-to-date WCS spot price of \$19.83/bbl, but still well short of the average \$38.77/bbl WCS spot price needed for the remainder of 2016 to avoid de-booking all the Kearl Operation's proved reserves.
-Id., ¶¶69-70.

-180. As each month in 2016 progressed, the likelihood of de-booking Kearl's proved reserves became more and more a certainty, but Defendants continued to conceal this fact from investors.
+See Wright Decl., ¶70. - 192.
+Defendants also knew that a doubling in the average WCS spot price was highly unlikely.
+In fact, a year-end 2015 reserve report filed by Imperial with the Canadian Securities Administrators on February 24, 2016 forecasted the average annual WCS benchmark price for 2016 of only \$33.91/bbl far more optimistic than the average year-to-date WCS spot price of \$19.83/bbl, but still well short of the average \$38.77/bbl WCS spot price needed for the remainder of 2016 to avoid de-booking all the Kearl Operation's proved reserves.
+Id., ¶¶69-70. - 193.
+As each month in 2016 progressed, the likelihood of de-booking Kearl's proved reserves became more and more a certainty, but Defendants continued to conceal this fact from investors.
 Indeed, by the time Exxon warned investors on October 28, 2016 that a de-booking would be required "[i]f the average prices seen during the first nine months of 2016 persist for the remainder of the year," it was already a virtual certainty.
-Specifically, as depicted by the table in ¶177 above, when Exxon made its October 28, 2016 disclosure, Defendants knew that they could only avoid debooking Kearl's proved reserves if oil prices nearly tripled in the final two months of the year - a virtual impossibility that was neither probable nor expected.
+Specifically, when Exxon made its October 28, 2016 disclosure, Defendants knew that they could only avoid de-booking Kearl's proved reserves if oil prices nearly tripled in the final two months of the year - a virtual impossibility that was neither probable nor expected.
 Wright Decl., ¶71.